 Her ability to transition from a standing to a sitting position was measured during the trial, showing that her ability to sit unaided increased from a few minutes to half an hour.
 Measurements were also made of clinically important changes in joint mobility, which may be signiﬁcant in the long term for Ada’s ability to walk in other walking aids.

-Eighteen months after Ada started using Innowalk, she still uses it every day at the day nursery, for 30 minutes twice a day, every day.
-Because she’s able to stand in the Innowalk, she’s able to join other children in activities such as reading, drawing and group time.
+Eighteen months after her introduction to the Innowalk, Ada is training in the device for 30 minutes twice a day, every day.
+Because she’s able to stand in the Innowalk, she’s able to join other children in activities such as reading, drawing, and group work.

 – Ada's mum

-Thanks to Innowalk, Ada has gained more strength and stability in her body, and the increased activity stimulates and improves her gastrointestinal function, which is now better than before.
+Thanks to the Innowalk, Ada has gained more strength and stability in her body, and the increased activity stimulates and improves her gastrointestinal function, which is now better than before.
 In addition, Ada has also experienced: